 If you want to meet other people while you’re traveling, consider staying at a hostel.
 Usually hostels have a social atmosphere, making them a great place to connect with other travelers.

-If hostels don’t appeal to you, check out MeetUp.com or Couchsurfing.org.
+Another option is or Couchsurfing.org.
 Couchsurfing also hosts gatherings in different cities, and you don’t have to crash on someone’s couch to participate.
 Even aside from their events, some people on Couchsurfing say in their profiles that they’re happy to meet up with travelers and show them around.

 Booking a day tour is also a good way to minimize loneliness.
 Spending a few hours with other travelers who want to learn about the city or try a new activity or cook a tasty local meal gives you an instant connection since you’re experiencing the same things together.